 Photo on left: Dodd Hall and students, Florida State University Mounted Photographs, undated.

 Renovations began to improve the former library space in 1991.
 Named for Professor William H. & Dr. Lucyle T. Werkmeister, the Werkmeister Humanities Reading Room opened as a quiet space for students to study.
 In 1997, the Werkmeister Window, the crown jewel of an already-gorgeous space, was installed.
 The stained glass window was designed by Professor Emeritus Ivan Johnson and crafted by Bob and Jo Ann Bischoff.
 The window took over 10 years to build and contains over 10,000 individual pieces.
 The FSU Master Craftsman Studio continues to create and install leaded glass Commemorative Windows in the Werkmeister Reading Room.

 Photo on right: Students Reading in the Library, Heritage Protocol Photograph Collection, undated.

 Visiting the Heritage Museum

 For more information or to schedule a tour outside of visiting hours, please contact Sandra Varry at (850) 645-7988.
-To schedule a special event, please contact Paula Moyer at (850) 644-1591.
-To make a donation or request information about the Werkmeister Commemorative Windows, please contact Susan Contente at (850) 645-8341.
+To make a donation to the Heritage Fund or request information about the Werkmeister Commemorative Windows, please contact Susan Contente at (850) 645-8341.